 Risk Management

 Toshiba Group's risk management concerning climate change is incorporated into the company-wide risk management process.
 For business risks that have significant impact on management including climate-related risks, we clarify management decision criteria, permissible risk limits, and corporate policy on business withdrawal in making management decisions to achieve Toshiba Group's sustainable growth and increase corporate value.
 In addition, for each risk case, the Business Risk Review Committee conducts risk assessment, identifies the maximum risk, and establishes items for monitoring.
+Matters of particular importance are discussed at the Management Meeting.
+We have added climate-related risks (policy and legal risks, technology risks, market risks, reputation risks, and physical risks) based on the TCFD recommendations to the business risk criteria and will work to strengthen the assessment processes concerning climate change going forward.

 Metrics and Targets